-FIG. 2 Relationship Between Tangent, Secant and Recovery Moduli for a Single Cycle of Loading and Unloading curve judged by the investigator as the most representative of elastic response.
+FIG. 2 Relationship Between Tangent, Secant, and Recovery Moduli for a Single Loading and Unloading Cycle curve judged as the most representative of elastic response by the investigator.
 It neglects the end effects of the curve and is better suited to small stress changes.
 The ratio between the secant modulus and the tangent modulus can be used as a means of measuring the stress damage of the material (see Fig. 2).